MystenLabs/sui/sdk/kiosk/README.md

   // initialize tx block.
   const tx = new TransactionBlock();

+  // Select the environment.
+Right now only `testnet` or `custom` is supported.
+  //  For custom, you need to supply the `address` of the rules' package. const environment = { env: 'testnet', address?: '' }
   // Purchases the item.
-Right now it also resolves a royalty rule, if one exists.
+Supports `kiosk_lock_rule`, `royalty_rule` (accepts combination too).
-  // There will be some additional work to support further rules & custom ones soon. const purchasedItem = purchaseAndResolvePolicies(tx, item.type, item.listing, kioskId, item.objectId, policy[0]);
+  // ownedKiosk & ownedKioskCap are optional, they are necessary only if the transfer policy includes a `kiosk_lock_rule`. const result = purchaseAndResolvePolicies(tx, item.type, item.listing, kioskId, item.objectId, policy[0], environment, ownedKiosk, ownedKioskCap);

+  // result = {item: <the_purchased_item>, canTransfer: true/false // depending on whether there was a kiosk lock rule }
-  // now we need to decide what to do with the item
+  // if the item didn't have a kiosk_lock_rule, we need to do something with it.
-  // ... e.g. place() // places the item to the user's kiosk.
-  // (NOT YET SUPPORTED BUT WORTH MENTIONING if the item has the `kiosk_lock` rule, the resolver will place it in the kiosk automatically.
-  // For now, to support this rule, we need to manually resolve the `kiosk_lock` rule and place it in our owned kiosk.)
+  // for e..g place it in our own kiosk. (demonstrated below) if(result.canTransfer) place(tx, item.type, ownedKiosk, ownedKioskCap , result.item);

   // ...finally, sign PTB & execute it.

 };